-- Contact details on the Website will be the school address, e-mail and telephone number. - Staff and pupils' personal information will not be published. - One of the Head teachers or a nominee will take overall editorial responsibility and ensure that content is accurate and appropriate. - Photographs and videos that include pupils will be selected carefully and will not enable individual pupils to be clearly identified. - Pupils' full names will not be used in association with photographs. - Consent from parents will be obtained annually before photographs of pupils are published on the school website. - Named work will only be published with the permission of the pupil. - Parents should not upload any images from within school onto social networking sites. - The Governing body may ban the use of photographic equipment by any parent who does not follow the school policy.
+- Contact details on the Website will be the school address, e-mail and telephone number. - Staff and pupils' personal information will not be published. - One of the Head teachers or a nominee will take overall editorial responsibility and ensure that content is accurate and appropriate. - Photographs and videos that include pupils will be selected carefully and will not enable individual pupils to be clearly identified. - Pupils' full names will not be used in association with photographs. - Consent from parents will be obtained annually before photographs of pupils are published on the school website. - Named work will only be published with the permission of the pupil.

+• Parents should not upload any images from within school onto social networking sites.